-While, tofu is pressing, whisk together the sesame oil, soy sauce, vinegar, honey, ginger and garlic.
+- While tofu is pressing, in a medium bowl whisk together the sesame oil, soy sauce, vinegar, honey, ginger and garlic.

-When tofu is done pressing cut into stick shapes or nuggets.
-Place in medium bowl or pan and pour marinade over tofu pieces making sure to coat each piece.
+- When tofu is done pressing cut into stick shapes or nuggets, then place them in medium bowl or pan and pour marinade over tofu pieces making sure to coat each piece.
 Let stand for 10 minutes, rotate and then let stand for another 10 minutes.

-While cooking, make the dipping sauce by whisking peanut butter and water in medium bowl until smooth.
-Add soy sauce, lime juice, brown sugar and cayenne pepper and stir until well combined.
+- While the tofu is cooking, make the dipping sauce.
+In a medium bowl whisk together the peanut butter and water until smooth.
+Add in the soy sauce, lime juice, brown sugar and cayenne pepper until combined.